jovyan123-playground/jupyter-releaser/README.md

 - [ ] If desired, add workflows, changelog, and `tbump` support to other active release branches

+## Backport Branches

+- Create backport branches the usual way, e.g. `git checkout -b 3.0.x v3.0.1; git push origin 3.0.x`
+- Make sure you have a copy of the [`forwardport_changelog`](./.github/workflows/forwardport_changelog.yml) workflow into your repository
+- When PRs are merged to a backport branch, an automatic PR is generated for the default branch targeting the appropriate place in the changelog.

 ## Workflow Details

 ### Draft ChangeLog Workflow